microsoft/fluentui/tools/generators/star-dev-deps/README.md

 # star-dev-deps

-For all packages in the monorepo, replace dev dependencies on other internal packages in the monorepo with the `*` version.
+For all packages in the monorepo, replace certain dev dependencies on other internal packages in the monorepo with the `*` version.

+The dependencies to be updated can be configured in `config.ts`

 <!-- toc -->